anthonydwan/Kaggle-Tabular_Playground_Series_Feb_2021/README.md

 ![](https://github.com/anthonydwan/Kaggle-Tabular_Playground_Series_Feb_2021/blob/main/encoder.png)  |  ![](https://github.com/anthonydwan/Kaggle-Tabular_Playground_Series_Feb_2021/blob/main/decoder.png) |  ![](https://github.com/anthonydwan/Kaggle-Tabular_Playground_Series_Feb_2021/blob/main/DAE.png)

 Due to OOM issues that I currently do not know how to resolve, I shrank the original DAE model by Danzel from 1500 * 3 deepstack layers into a hybrid bottleneck into 500 * 3 deepstack layers.
+It seemed that the Denzel's computer spec was simply better than mine (64GB ram).

 The three deepstack layers are fed as input into the MLP model.
-I am using optuna + keras for MLP hyperparameter tuning, which I found to have a more intuitive pruning operation than kerastuner's hyperband.
+I am using optuna + keras for MLP hyperparameter tuning, which I initially thought to have a more intuitive pruning operation than kerastuner's hyperband.
+However, after writing i noted that the optuna integration callback function for keras has already been deprecated.

+I was unable to crack 0.88 with my DAE --> NN architecture.
+I have tried various size of DAE (smallest at around 64/64/32) and it was difficult to tell if it was working or not since the MSE for the DAE remained at around 0.076 regardless on the amount of noise or the complexity of the DAE architecture.
+When the DAE model was too complex, it seemed that the decoder was able to predict even when the encoder creates meaningless output (all 0 or same value).

+## Attempt 4 Bottleneck Denosing Autoencoder + LGBM:
+To see whether it was the problem of ANN, I tried making a bottleneck DAE where the encode output layer is fed to a tuned LGBM model.
+There is only slight performance improvement to 0.87 RMSE.
+With such poor performance, I suspect that the inclusion of categorical features in the Feb dataset may have made it incredibly difficult to use DAE since the transformed data are generally more sparse.